-This summer, the Northern Michigan outdoors are buzzing, and learning how to protect you and your kids from Northern Michigan mosquito and tick bites can make your time hiking and camping in Northern Michigan more enjoyable.
-Traverse, Northern Michigan’s Magazine & MyNorth staffer Dani Davis checked in with a Medical Entomologist from the Michigan Department of Community Health, Erik Foster, and Jan Swift-Godzisz, Manager of Infection Prevention at Munson Medical Center, who shared everything you need to know about tick and mosquito bite prevention in Northern Michigan’s outdoors.
+This summer, the outdoors are buzzing, and learning how to protect you and your kids from mosquito and tick bites can make your time hiking and camping in Northern Michigan more enjoyable.
+We checked in with a medical entomologist from the Michigan Department of Community Health, Erik Foster, and Jan Swift-Godzisz, manager of infection prevention at Munson Medical Center, who shared everything you need to know about tick and mosquito bite prevention.

 Erik: Ticks are recognizable first by their size, about the size of an apple seed is as large as the adult tick gets.
 Nymphal ticks—prevalent in July—are about the size of a poppy seed.
 They have 8 legs, no wings, and range in color from red to black to brown—sometimes with white colorations on their backs.
 People are most prone to encounter ticks in brushy, grassy habitats, or in the woods.
 They often congregate along the edge of trails where they wait with their legs out in order to grab a passing host.

-When somebody notices a tick on them, what’s the best way for removing the tick?
+When somebody notices a tick on them, what’s the best way to remove the tick?

 Erik: We recommend checking yourself and your children for ticks regularly when you’re in areas where ticks are common.
 The best way to remove a tick is with fine-tipped tweezers.
 Grip the tick as close to the skin as possible, and slowly pull straight out.
 It’s important to get ticks off the body as quickly as possible.
 The worst way to remove a tick is with a lighter or matches.
 Often times, people end up with a dead tick on them, that they still have to remove, or they burn themselves.
 Once a tick has been removed, save it in a sealed container or bag, and clean the bite area with soap and water.
 Showering after coming in is also a good idea.

-Say somebody has a tick, removes it, but still has reason for concern…when should they talk with a doctor?
+Say somebody has a tick, removes it, but still has a reason for concern … when should they talk with a doctor?

 National treatment guidelines, from Clinical Practice Guidelines by the Infectious Diseases Society of America, indicate that a single dose of antibiotics can be effective at preventing Lyme disease if the tick is removed and care is sought immediately.
 Ticks can be submitted to the State of Michigan for identification and potential testing by following these directions.